tinkerb/modulha.us/index.md

 ### Open Source + Full Stack Web Development

-Modulhaus is open for business, and accepting contract proposals for web developments!
-[Holler](#input)!
+Modulhaus is open for business, and accepting contract proposals for web developments.
+[Give us your input](#input)!

 If you know what you want, [input your application requirements](#input), and we will respond.
 To learn more about us, read on, or skip ahead to the [what?](#what-), [who?](/#who-), [why?](/#why-) or [how?](/#how-) sections.